-7 As identified in the 2018 Global Slavery Index
+7 As identified in the 2018 Global Slavery Index and/or the 2023 Global Slavery Index

 CONSULTATION

 ADCO Constructions Pty Ltd is responsible for ADCO's broader modern slavery and human trafficking initiatives, policies and procedures.

 As the reporting entity with the greatest ability to influence the supply chain, ADCO Constructions Pty Ltd has prepared this joint statement with the support of our Modern Slavery Working Group.
 This group is comprised of directors and representatives from legal, IT, corporate governance, risk and compliance, finance and commercial procurement teams across the reporting entities.
 Members of the group have regularly engaged with our various business units, senior management, boards of directors, and key advisors to ensure each of our reporting entities were appropriately consulted.